 Lifestyle changes are simple but powerful tools in treating depression.
 Sometimes they might be all you need.
 Even if you need other treatment, lifestyle changes go a long way towards helping lift depression.
 And they can help keep depression at bay once you are feeling better.

 - Exercise.
 Regular exercise can be as effective at treating depression as medication.
 Not only does exercise boost serotonin, endorphins, and other feel-good brain chemicals, it triggers the growth of new brain cells and connections, just like antidepressants do.
 Best of all, you don’t have to train for a marathon in order to reap the benefits.
 Even a half-hour daily walk can make a big difference.
 For maximum results, aim for 30 to 60 minutes of aerobic activity on most days.

 - Nutrition.
 Eating well is important for both your physical and mental health.
 Eating small, well-balanced meals throughout the day will help you keep your energy up and minimize mood swings.
 While you may be drawn to sugary foods for the quick boost they provide, complex carbohydrates are a better choice.
 They'll get you going without the all-too-soon sugar crash.

 - Sleep.
 Sleep has a strong effect on mood.
 When you don't get enough sleep, your depression symptoms will be worse.
 Sleep deprivation exacerbates irritability, moodiness, sadness, and fatigue.
 Make sure you're getting enough sleep each night.
-Very few people do well on less than 7 hours a night.
-Aim for somewhere between 7 to 9 hours each night.
+Very few people do well on less than seven hours a night.
+Aim for somewhere between seven to nine hours each night.